forrtproject/forrtproject.github.io/content/authors/flavio-azevedo/_index.md

 - icon: osf
   icon_pack: ai
   link: https://osf.io/6ycwh/

+# according to this https://iphysresearch.github.io/blog/post/writting-markdown/ ai should work

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.